radiovisual/functional-programming-resources/Readme.md

 An archive of the best resources surrounding the functional programming paradigm.

 Functional programming is making a strong comeback, and with it: a massive wave of internet buzz.
 Someone needs to sort the good from the bad, and that is what I will attempt to do here.
-My focus is on the functional paradigm in the context of Javascript and Swift, but discussion and highlight of other Functional languages are welcome for the purpose of evaluation, comparison and education.
+My focus is on the functional paradigm in the context of Javascript, but discussion and highlight of other Functional languages are welcome for the purpose of evaluation, comparison and education.

 **Note:** This is very much a work in progress!